GiGiDKR/OhMyObsidian/README.md

 > [!TIP]
 > Setting up a Credential Helper
-> - Open your terminal and run the following command to configure Git to remember your credentials during a session :
+> - Run the following command to configure Git to remember your credentials during a session :
 > ```bash
 > git config --global credential.helper cache
 > ```